Vopaaz/checkpointing/docs/docs/behavior.md

     This denotes:

-    - At first, you have the script in the "1st run" tab.
+    - First, you have the script in the "1st run" tab.
       Running it gives you the corresponding output.
-    - Next you modify the script and change it to what's shown in the "2nd run" tab.
+    - Next, modify the script and change it to what's shown in the "2nd run" tab.
       Running it gives you another result,
       and it shows how the function gets skipped or re-executed.